AlexColmer/Cloud_Computing_With_AWS/README.md

 ## How to get app working with aws ec2

-- once you have nginx running exit out of the ssh file and into the .ssh folder and input this code `scp -i devops-tech201.pem -r <your app path> ubuntu@<your IP in the example block you paste to ssh into ec2>:/home/ubuntu` it will take abiut of time to load everything in
+- once you have nginx running exit out of the ssh file and into the .ssh folder and input this code `scp -i <key pair> -r <your app path> ubuntu@<your IP in the example block you paste to ssh into ec2>:/home/ubuntu` it will take abiut of time to load everything in
 - once it has all loaded up you should just have to run node app.js and then input your ip adress wiht :3000 at the end to get the app up and running ]
 - if your reverse proxy isnt set up atuomtically you will have to input it manually
 - use `sudo nano /etc/nginx/sites-available/default to be able to